microsoft/fluentui/rfcs/convergence/unified-project-board-process.md

 We use sprints to better correlate [estimations](#difficulty) with a specific timeline and offer a sneak peek into what a team is supposed to work on in the upcoming weeks, using a single board view.

+#### Sprint goals

+Ideally, the work that is done in a sprint should not be transferred to the next sprint.
+This means that teams are responsible for breaking down big tasks into smaller ones that fit in a sprint (or less) and make sure that they get delivered.

 ### Milestones

-A milestone is a group of 4 sprints.
+A milestone is a group of 6 sprints (~3 months).
 We use milestones to see the planning and progress on a longer term fashion.
 Milestones can be shared with anyone interested in seeing the road map.

 ### Prioritization